LumiOpen/alpaca_eval/README.md

 ### Generating outputs and judgments for a model
 This generates responses for a model and then uses GPT-4 as judge to obtain pairwise preferences between the model responses and reference responses.

-If you don't supply a reference model config, the reference responses will be taken from the alpaca_eval dataset.
+If you don't supply a reference model config, the reference responses will be taken from the 'output' column of the alpaca_eval dataset.
 For Finnish, this is https://huggingface.co/datasets/LumiOpen/alpaca_eval_multi

 We specify the language using the LANGUAGE env variable.
 If no value is provided, we default to English ('regular' AlpacaEval).